 - The training happens in person, on site.
 The training is packed with exercises and being physically in the same room is the most effective way to help attendees and to make sure nobody gets left behind.
 The venue will probably be the offices of your company but if you don‘t have offices in the city the training takes place, it can be elsewhere, too.
 If, for some reason, you'd prefer the training to take place online, we should discuss the details.

 - Attendees should come prepared.
 By giving instructions and access to the repository prior to the first day of training, I want to ensure that we can get right into it and spend time learning Ember.js, not cloning repositories, installing npm packages or fixing OS issues.
 For this, I‘d kindly like to request the cooperation of attendees so that we can move together as a group.

 Ok, what‘s next?

 If you think such a training can be beneficial for your company, write me an email so that we can have a short call to discuss the details.
-I‘ll then send you a short proposal and we can hopefully come to an agreement and work together.
+I‘ll then send you a short proposal and we'll take it from there.